1. What does secure assessment mean?

 If a student is absent during the school’s administration dates, the student is expected to write the assessment before the deadline.
 It is recommended that teachers consult with the school’s administration in order to find a convenient time and place for the student to write the assessment.
 Students may write only one day’s tasks on any single day.
 All days of the assessment are to be completed.
 The school's assessment booklets must be returned to the department on or before the deadline.

-Although substitute teachers who are familiar with the assessment information guide, administration procedures and scripts can administer an assessment, it may be more effective to have a teacher who is familiar to the students administer the assessment.
+Although substitute teachers who are familiar with the assessment information guide, administration procedures, and scripts can administer an assessment, it may be more effective to have a teacher who is familiar to the students administer the assessment.
 In this case the substitute would cover that teacher’s class for the administration of the assessment.
-Students are more likely to put forth their best effort with a teacher with whom they already have a relationship.
-Regardless of who administers the assessment, it is critical that the teacher is familiar with the purpose of the assessment, the information guide, administration procedures and scripts prior to the administration.
+Regardless of who administers the assessment, it is critical that the teacher is familiar with the purpose of the assessment, the information guide, administration procedures, and scripts prior to the administration.

 Students should be informed of upcoming provincial assessments in reading, writing, and/or mathematics/mathématiques.
 Students may feel more relaxed once they know what to anticipate.
 Students will become familiar with the format and types of questions on the assessment through sample questions provided by the department prior to the assessment.
 Teachers’ positive comments about the assessment will encourage students to do their best.

-No. Students are allowed to use a dictionary to look up unfamiliar words and use a thesaurus to look up synonyms and antonyms of words during only reading and writing assessments.
-Dictionaries and thesauri are not permitted during mathematics assessments.
+No. Students are allowed to use a dictionary to look up unfamiliar words and use a thesaurus to look up synonyms and antonyms of words during only Literacy/Reading and Writing assessments.
+Dictionaries and thesauri are not permitted during Mathematics/Mathématiques assessments.

 No. Teachers may not rewrite or edit a student’s writing on the assessment.
-When student writing is transcribed, bias is introduced and compromises the student scores.
 With the exception of verbatim scribing and the back cover, there should be no teacher marks in a student booklet.

 Yes.
 Each day teachers may give students an additional 15 minutes, per day.
 (This 15 minutes of extra time is not considered an adaptation, and it does not need to be documented.)
 It is important that all students across the province have the same opportunity for an additional 15 minutes to complete the assessment, if needed.